-Hate crime is subjecting people to harassment, victimisation, intimidation or abuse because of their ethnicity, faith, religion, disability or because they are lesbian, gay, bisexual or transgendered.
+Hate crime is subjecting people to harassment, victimisation, intimidation or abuse because of their ethnicity, faith, religion, disability or because they are lesbian, gay, bisexual or transgender.

 “Any incident, which constitutes a criminal offence, which is perceived by the victim or any other person as being motivated by prejudice or hate.

-This kind of crime against lesbian, gay or bisexual people is known as homophobic crime and against trans people (transgendered or transsexual) is known as transphobic crime.
+This kind of crime against lesbian, gay or bisexual people is known as homophobic crime and against trans people is known as transphobic crime.